guaraqe/constraint-classes/README.md

 - `CFunctor`
 - `CApplicative`
 - `CMonad`
+- `CAlternative`
 - `CFoldable`
 - `CTraversable`
 - `CZippable`
 - `CIndexed`
+- `CIndexFunctor`
+- `CIndexFoldable`

-I use them mainly for `Data.Vector.Storable`, so that `Applicative` and `Monad` in their standard forms are not implementable, which explain their alternative forms here, look at the code for more info.
+I use them mainly for `Data.Vector.Storable`, so that `Applicative` and `Monad` in their standard forms are not implementable, which explains their alternative forms here, look at the code for more info.